Winter 2021 Call for Submissions

-Employee Rights and Employment Policy Journal invites you to submit your work for publication.
-This summer we are offering a special review process for submissions received by July 1.
-For these submissions, we will complete our peer-review selection process by August 15.
-Selected articles will be published in the second issue of volume 24 (2020).
+The Employee Rights and Employment Policy Journal invites you to submit your work for publication.
+This winter we are offering a special review process for submissions received by December 15.
+For these submissions, we will complete our peer-review selection process by February 1.
+Selected articles will be published in volume 25 (2021).

-For more than twenty-three years, EREPJ has been a faculty-edited, peer-reviewed journal based at Chicago-Kent College of Law.
-Since 2016, it has been a joint project of Chicago-Kent and The Labor Law Group.
+For more than twenty-four years, the EREPJ has been a faculty-edited, peer-reviewed journal based at Chicago-Kent College of Law.
+Since 2016, it has been a joint project of Chicago-Kent College of Law and The Labor Law Group.
 Our process is quite different from the sometimes frustrating one typical of student-run law reviews.
 Our peer-review process provides authors with editorial suggestions from their peers who are knowledgeable about the areas in which the authors are writing, as well as light editing and rapid publication post-acceptance.

 The one downside to the peer review process is that it often takes more time than the typical student-run law journal review process.
-To address this, EREPJ is committing itself to an accelerated review process: you send us your work by July 1 and we will give you an answer on or before August 15.
-This rapid turnaround means that if we do not offer to publish your work, you will still be able to submit it to student-run journals in the late summer/early fall submission season.
+To address this, the EREPJ is committing itself to an accelerated review process: you send us your work by December 15 and we will give you an answer on or before February 1.
+This rapid turnaround means that if we do not offer to publish your work, you will still be able to submit it to student-run journals in the mid-winter submission season.
 During our review period, out of respect for the time of our colleagues who will be conducting the double-blind review, we ask that you not submit your article for consideration by another journal.

 Finally, under our standard publication agreement, you retain the copyright and give us a nonexclusive license to publish and to sublicense others.
 We respect our authors' time, we respect their expertise, we respect their writing styles, and we respect their intellectual property rights.
 We encourage you to publish with us.